dylank06/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis

+## Summary

+Utilized statistics and hypothesis testing to analyze a series of datasets from the automotive industry.
+Analysis includes visualizations, statistical tests, and interpretations of the results.
+The statistical analysis and visualizations are written in the R programming language.

 ## Linear Regression to Predict MPG

 - Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?